lipesett/.Net8-RestfulAPI-With-Middleware/README.md

 This repository contains a complete RESTful API for a task manager, developed with .NET 8 and C# 11.
 The project was built from scratch with the goal of demonstrating development best practices, including Clean Architecture, SOLID principles, and robust error handling.

-This project is part of a guided learning journey, showcasing the step-by-step construction of a professional-grade API.
-The art style for this series is called "Haunted Tales Style".

 ## 🚀 Concepts and Technologies Applied

 This project serves as a practical demonstration of the following concepts and technologies: